galaxyproject/galaxy-hub/src/news/2018-11-galaxy-update/index.md

 There are two new *[Galactic Blog](/src/blog/index.md)* entries:
 * [Contributor of the month: XXX]
-* [Tutorial of the Month: "Galaxy 101", selected by Yvan Le Bras], by Bérénice Batut
+* [Tutorial of the Month: "Galaxy 101", selected by Yvan Le Bras](https://galaxyproject.org/blog/2018-10-totm), by Bérénice Batut

 ----
 # Who's Hiring